eurotech/eth-ansible-examples/playbook-lora-all-in-one-gateway-basic-install/dev_readme.md

 * Verify that NPE after API config changes is resolved in ESF 7 RC Release 80 (RC5?).
 Talk to Marcello Martina if not.
 * Add Kura restart after firewall config change?
 This is only needed until the fix above is implemented in ESF.
+* Allow for kura.log or journald logging on ESF 6.2.0

 * adjust REST fail messages to point to troubleshooting section of documentation?